auth0/auth0-vue/README.md

 app.mount('#app');
 ```

 Applying the guard to a route, as shown above, will only allow access to authenticated users.
 When a non-authenticated user tries to access a protected route, the SDK will redirect the user to Auth0 and redirect them back to your application's `redirect_uri` (which is configured in `createAuth0`, see [Configuring the plugin](#configuring-the-plugin)).
-Once the SDK is done processing the response from Auth0 and exchanging it for tokens, the SDK will redirect the user back to the protected route they where trying to access initially.
+Once the SDK is done processing the response from Auth0 and exchanging it for tokens, the SDK will redirect the user back to the protected route they were trying to access initially.

 ## Contributing